Brigitte Bardot: Legacy

-Bardot gained additional attention when she filmed ...And God Created Woman (1956) with Jean-Louis Trintignant (released in France as Et Dieu Créa La Femme).
-In it Bardot portrays an immoral teenager cavorting in a bikini who seduces men in a respectable small-town setting.
+Bardot gained additional attention when she filmed ...And God Created Woman (1956) with Jean-Louis Trintignant (released in France as Et Dieu… créa la femme).
+In it, Bardot portrays an immoral teenager who seduces men in a respectable small-town setting.
 The film was an international success.
 Bardot's image was linked to the shoemaker Repetto, who created a pair of ballerinas for her in 1956.

-The bikini was in the 1950s relatively well accepted in France but was still considered risqué in the United States.
+In the 1950s, the bikini was relatively well accepted in France but still considered risqué in the United States.
 As late as 1959, Anne Cole, one of the United States' largest swimsuit designers, said, "It's nothing more than a G-string.
 It's at the razor's edge of decency."
 She also brought into fashion the choucroute (lit. 'sauerkraut') hairstyle (similar to the beehive hair style) and gingham clothes after wearing a checkered pink dress, designed by Jacques Esterel, at her wedding to Charrier.
 French philosopher Simone de Beauvoir described Bardot as "a locomotive of women's history".

 Isabella Biedenharn of Elle wrote that Bardot "has inspired thousands (millions?) of women to tease their hair or try out winged eyeliner over the past few decades".
-A well-known evocative pose describes an iconic modelling portrait shot around 1960 where Bardot is dressed only in a pair of black pantyhose, cross-legged over her front and cross-armed over her breasts; known as the "Bardot Pose".
-This pose has been emulated numerous times by models and celebrities such as Lindsay Lohan, Elle Macpherson, Gisele Bündchen, and Rihanna.
-In the late 1960s, Bardot's silhouette was used as a model for designing and modelling the statue's bust of Marianne, a symbol of the French Republic.
-In addition to popularizing the bikini swimming suit, Bardot has been credited with popularizing the city of St. Tropez and the town of Armação dos Búzios in Brazil, which she visited in 1964 with her boyfriend at the time, Brazilian musician Bob Zagury.
-The place where she stayed in Búzios is today a small hotel, Pousada do Sol, and also a French restaurant, Cigalon.
+A well-known evocative pose describes an iconic modeling portrait shot around 1960, in which Bardot is dressed only in a pair of black pantyhose, cross-legged over her front and cross-armed over her breasts; known as the "Bardot Pose".
+This pose has been emulated numerous times by models and celebrities such as Gisele Bündchen, Lindsay Lohan, Elle Macpherson, and Rihanna.

+In the late 1960s, Bardot's silhouette was used as a model for designing and modeling the statue's bust of Marianne, a symbol of the French Republic.
+In addition to popularizing the bikini swimming suit, Bardot was credited with popularising the city of St. Tropez and the town of Armação dos Búzios in Brazil, which she visited in 1964 with her boyfriend at the time, Brazilian musician Bob Zagury.
 The town hosts a Bardot statue by Christina Motta.